sdsc-complecs/linux-scheduler/README.md

 # About COMPLECS

-COMPLECS (COMPrehensive Learning for end-users to Effectively utilize CyberinfraStructure) is a CyberTraining program that teaches non-programming skills needed to effectively use supercomputers.
+COMPrehensive Learning for end-users to Effectively utilize CyberinfraStructure (COMPLECS) is a CyberTraining program that teaches non-programming skills needed to effectively use supercomputers.
 Topics include parallel computing, Linux command-line tools, shell scripting, batch computing, data management, security, and how to get help.